thosgood/this-weeks-finds/markdown/101-151/week127.md

 η(τ + 1) = exp(2 π i / 24) η(τ)

 The second one is really easy to see from the definition; the first one is harder.
-Anyway, using these facts it\'s easy to see that
+Anyway, using these facts it's easy to see that

 1 / (√Im(τ) \|η(τ)\|^2^)

-is invariant under PSL(2,Z), so it\'s really a function on moduli space
+is invariant under PSL(2,Z), so it's really a function on moduli space
 - but only if that factor of 1/sqrt(Im(τ)) is in there!

-Finally, I\'d like to say something about why the conformal anomalies cancel in 26 dimensions.
-When I began thinking about this stuff I was hoping it\'d be obvious from the transformation properties of the eta function - since they have that promising number \"24\" in them - but right now I do *not* see anything like this going on.
+Finally, I'd like to say something about why the conformal anomalies cancel in 26 dimensions.
+When I began thinking about this stuff I was hoping it'd be obvious from the transformation properties of the eta function - since they have that promising number "24" in them - but right now I do *not* see anything like this going on.
 Instead, it seems to be something like this: in the partition function